imranraja85/comsat/README.md

 # Comsat

-Comsat is a command line tool that enables you execute test suites inside in containers on a Docker swarm.
-This allows you to greatly simplify your CI/CD process as the whole test environment can be configured by a Dockerfile rather than configuring slaves.
+Comsat is a command line tool that enables you to execute your CI/CD commands in a containerized, distributed environment.
+It can greatly improve your CI/CD pipeline by allowing you to execute test or build commands in parallel.
+Since everything is containerized, you no longer have to configure or setup any slave dependencies.

+## Dependencies
+ * Docker Engine or Docker Swarm

+## Benefits
+ * Slaveless: No slaves to configure.
+Execution is done by creating a container of your code base on a node (or nodes if you're running a Swarm)
+ * Concurrency: Execute multiple commands at the same time.
+For example, a Rails app can execute it's test suite, rubocop and brakeman at the same time rather than in a the typical synchronous fashion.

 ## Usage:

+Once you add a comsat.yml config file, execute the following:

 ```
   comsat
 ```

 ## Configuration
-In a yaml file, you specify the image you want to test and a list of test runner commands to be executed.
-Then you execute ``comsat`` which runs a container and executes your test runners.
+In a yaml file, you specify the image you want to test and a list of commands to be executed.
+Then you execute ``comsat`` which concurrently executes each of the commands in it's own container.

 All output is sent to stdout.